ohinder/OnePhase.jl/README.md

 ## How to use with JuMP

-Here is a simple example where a [JuMP](http://www.juliaopt.org/JuMP.jl/0.18/JuMP) model is passed to the one phase solver
+Here is a simple example where a [JuMP](http://www.juliaopt.org/JuMP.jl/0.18/JuMP) model is passed to the one-phase solver

 ```julia
 using OnePhase, JuMP